List of DC Comics characters: 0–9: 666

+666 is a character originating from the series Kingdom Come, created by Mark Waid and Alex Ross.
+He is a metahuman cyborg and one of several metahumans who were imprisoned by Superman.
+666 is killed when Captain Marvel detonates a bomb that the Blackhawk squadron intended to use to kill metahumans.

 8-Ball

 8-Ball is a character appearing in 100 Bullets, published by Vertigo.
-He first appears in 100 Bullets, #29 (October 2001).
-He was created by Brian Azzarello and Eduardo Risso.
+He first appeared in 100 Bullets #29 (October 2001) and was created by Brian Azzarello and Eduardo Risso.